noorfinances-eng/noorchain-core/docs/NOORCHAIN_Phase3_06_MsgCreateSignal_Spec_1.1.md

-This document defines the complete specification for the PoSS transaction message:
+NOORCHAIN 1.0 — Phase 3.06

-MsgCreateSignal
+PoSS Message Specification — MsgCreateSignal

-This message will be implemented later in Phase 4 but its interface and behaviour are final.
+Version 1.1 — Final Interface
+Last Updated: 2025-12-03

-1. Purpose of the message
+1. Purpose of the Message

-MsgCreateSignal is the only message used to create a PoSS signal on-chain.
+MsgCreateSignal is the unique transaction type used to create a PoSS signal on-chain.

-It represents:
+It represents a verified positive social action, produced by:

-a social action by a participant (noor1…)
+a participant (noor1… address)

-validated by a curator (noor1…)
+validated by a curator (noor1… address)

-of a specific signal type

-which may produce PoSS rewards according to:

-weights,

-halving era,

-daily limits,

-PoSSEnabled.
+belonging to one of the four official PoSS categories

+optionally referencing external metadata (QR, hash, link…)

-This message is the backbone of NOORCHAIN’s social mining.
+It is the core input to NOORCHAIN’s social mining engine.

+MsgCreateSignal is the only entry point to the PoSS reward pipeline.

-2. Message structure (final)
+2. Message Structure (Final Interface)
-message MsgCreateSignal {
+MsgCreateSignal {
-    string participant = 1;   // noor1...
+    participant   string   // noor1...
-    string curator     = 2;   // noor1...
+    curator       string   // noor1...
-    uint32 signal_type = 3;   // enum: MICRO_DONATION / PARTICIPATION / CONTENT / CCN
+    signal_type   uint32   // enum: MICRO_DONATION / PARTICIPATION / CONTENT / CCN
-    string reference   = 4;   // optional metadata (hash, QR, link, ID...)
+    reference     string   // optional metadata, max 256 chars }
-}

-Additional rules
+Structural rules

 participant != curator

-both addresses MUST be valid NOOR bech32
+both must decode as valid NOOR bech32 addresses

-signal_type MUST be one of the official enum
+signal_type must belong to the official enum

-reference MAY be empty but MUST NOT exceed 256 characters
+reference is optional but MUST NOT exceed 256 characters

+This interface is considered final and will not change.

+3. Validation Rules

-3. Validation (before state changes)
+Validation occurs before any state transition.

 3.1.
 Basic checks

-addresses must decode successfully as sdk.AccAddress
+participant is a valid sdk.AccAddress

+curator is a valid sdk.AccAddress

-signal type must be valid
+signal type is valid

-reference valid (<= 256 chars)
+reference ≤ 256 characters

+If any of these fail → transaction rejected.

 3.2.
-Daily limits
+Daily Limits

+The keeper reads:

-read daily counter for participant:
+participant daily counter

-if >= MaxSignalsPerDay → reward disabled

-read daily counter for curator:
+curator daily counter

-if >= MaxSignalsPerCuratorPerDay → curator reward disabled
+If either exceeds the limits defined in Params:

+MaxSignalsPerDay

+MaxSignalsPerCuratorPerDay

+→ The message still succeeds,
+→ but rewards = 0 for the affected party.

+Counters still increment.
-The message itself is not rejected unless governance decides otherwise (see §7).
+The message is not rejected.

 3.3.
 PoSS Enabled

+If:

-if PoSSEnabled == false → rewards = 0, counters still increment.
+PoSSEnabled == false

-4. State transitions (Phase 4 implementation)

-When fully implemented, the message will:
+Then:

+reward = 0

-Increment daily counters
+counters increment

+events emitted normally

+This allows PoSS to operate in observation mode during testnet.

+4. State Transitions (To Be Implemented in Phase 4)

+When MsgCreateSignal is fully wired, it will perform:

+4.1.
+Increment Daily Counters

-participant daily counter +1
+participantDailyCount +1

-curator daily counter +1
+curatorDailyCount +1

-Increment global counters
+4.2.
+Increment Global Counters

 TotalSignals++

-Compute reward
+4.3.
+Compute Reward

-call ComputeSignalReward(params, signalType, blockHeight)
+Using:

+BaseReward

+weights

-apply halving
+halving era

+70/30 structural split

-apply daily caps
+daily caps

+PoSSEnabled state

-Mint / transfer NUR
+4.4.
+Mint / Transfer NUR

-participant gets 70 %

-curator gets 30 %

-unless limited / disabled
+(Phase 4/6 implementation only)

+70% to participant

+30% to curator

+OR zero rewards if limits exceeded or PoSS disabled

+4.5.
 Update TotalMinted

-Emit events
+4.6.
+Emit PoSS Events

-This section is documentation only — the code will be written in Phase 4 PoSS Logic.
+This section is documentation only — implementation occurs during Phase 4.

-5. Events emitted
+5. Events Produced

+MsgCreateSignal emits a transparent event for indexers and explorers.

+Example structure:

-type EventCreateSignal struct {
+EventCreateSignal {
-    participant       string
+    participant
-    curator           string
+    curator
-    signal_type       string
+    signal_type
-    reward_participant string // ex: "5unur"
+    reward_participant
-    reward_curator     string
+    reward_curator
-    halving_era        uint64
+    halving_era
-    reference          string
+    reference
 }

-These events allow explorers, dApps and dashboards to track PoSS activity transparently.

-6. Errors & return types

-The message MAY return:

-ErrInvalidAddress

-ErrInvalidSignalType

-ErrReferenceTooLong

-It MUST NOT fail for:

-exceeding daily limits
-→ rewards = 0 but signal is still processed.

-PoSS disabled
-→ rewards = 0 but signal is processed.

-7. Policy: Reject or Accept-without-reward?

-NOORCHAIN chooses:

-✔️ Accept the signal
-✔️ Increment counters
-✔️ Reward = 0 if above limits or PoSS disabled

-NEVER reject the transaction, unless data is malformed.

-This ensures:

-real user behaviour,

-anti-abuse protection without chain halting,

-fair long-term accounting for the 80% PoSS mining reserve.

-8. Security & anti-abuse invariants

-To be respected during implementation:

-PoSS never mints above the global cap.

-ParticipantShare + CuratorShare MUST always equal 100.

-PoSSReserveDenom must be "unur".

-Halving schedule MUST be applied to the raw reward.

-No double-spend of counters.

-Curators may not validate infinite signals:

-limited by MaxSignalsPerCuratorPerDay.

-No signal may bypass validation through MsgCreateSignal.

-9. Implementation notes (Phase 4)

-This message will require:
+Visible to:

+explorers

+analytics dashboards

+governance monitors

+PoSS visualisation tools

+6. Errors & Non-Errors
+6.1.
+Errors (transaction rejected)

+invalid participant address

+invalid curator address

+invalid signal type

+reference too long

+6.2.
+NOT Errors (transaction succeeds)

+exceeding participant daily limit → reward = 0

+exceeding curator daily limit → curator reward = 0

+PoSSEnabled = false → reward = 0

+This preserves:

+real user activity

+chain liveness

+transparent accounting for PoSS statistics

+7. Policy Decision (Final): Accept Without Reward

+NOORCHAIN never rejects PoSS signals for economic limits.

+It ALWAYS:

+accepts the transaction

+increments counters

+sets reward = 0 if needed

+This maintains:

+fairness

+transparency

+no accidental chain halts

+clean accounting for the PoSS 80% reserve

+Legal Light CH compliance

+8. Security & Anti-Abuse Invariants

+The implementation MUST enforce:

+8.1.
+Global Cap Always Preserved

+PoSS MUST NOT mint above the fixed supply:
+299,792,458 NUR.

+8.2.
+Structural Reward Split

+Must always remain:

+70% participant

+30% curator

+Not modifiable by governance.

+8.3.
+Reserve and Denom

+PoSSReserveDenom = "unur"

+no alternative denominations allowed

+8.4.
+Halving Is Mandatory

+Rewards MUST respect the 8-year halving schedule.

+8.5.
+Daily Counters

+cannot overflow

+must not reset incorrectly

+must always be consistent

+8.6.
+No Bypass of Validation

+All signals MUST pass through this message.

+9. Implementation Notes (Phase 4)

+MsgCreateSignal requires:

 msg_server.go

-integration with keeper
+complete keeper integration

-state updates
+state transitions

+reward computation logic

+BeginBlock/EndBlock integration

 event emission

-ante check compatibility
+ante handler compatibility

-integration into app’s module manager
+inclusion in module routing

-All will be implemented cleanly using the specification above.
+This will be implemented in Phase 4B–4C.

-✔️ End of PoSS Logic 16
+End of PoSS Logic 16 — Message Specification Completed

-(Ready for Phase 4 implementation in upcoming steps)
+This file is now final and ready for development in Phase 4.